LoreRuff/Videolyzer/README.md

 Developed with strong AI assistance (opencode/GLM); humans led the ideas, the testing and the debugging — said openly because it shaped how the project was built.
-The name "Videolyzer" is free on the Chrome Web Store and on AMO; a few small, unrelated GitHub repos share it (video-analysis tools, not extensions).
+The name "Videolyzer" a few small, unrelated GitHub repos share it (video-analysis tools, not extensions).